JaneSjs/CATI-Three/README.md

 ## Surveys Management System

 This software is intended to make research projects efficient, accurate and seamless.
+GPS Location is enabled

 ## Scripting

-Script with ease using available tools
+Script with ease using available tools.

 ## Quotas

 Set and Monitor Quotas with ease.
 The system auto-locks respondents with met quotas

-## Analytics
+## Quality Control (QC)
+The QC Panel displays interviews conducted in a nice UI with details like interview durations so that its easy for the QC team to notice and flag out suspicious interviews.
+QC Team can easily Approve or Reject Interviews.

 ## Data